 A "weekend campus" approach is utilized throughout the curriculum and provides a "retreat" type of atmosphere to the curriculum.
 A typical three credit course is completed in three weekends.
-Normally, courses are staggered over several weekends which enables students to take multiple courses, if desired.
-Courses are taught in cohort groups at off campus locations.
-The program is designed to service students from the major metropolitan areas of Baltimore and Washington.
-It is designed to accommodate professionals working in the field who desire to remain employed while completing their program.
-The 2006-2007 host site for this program is Howard County Parks and Recreation.
-Classes are held in the Headquarters Building.
-A new cohort is forming to begin classes in Fall 2008.
+Normally, courses are staggered over several weekends which enables students to take two courses each semester.
+The program is designed to service students from Baltimore, Washington and Northern Virginia.
+It is designed to accommodate professionals working in the ield who desire to remain employed while completing their program.
+Since all students are working professionals, they are part time students and complete two classes each semester.
+A new cohort is forming to begin classes in September 2008.